-Tsodilo was granted a prospecting license (PL369/2014) over the BK16 kimberlite pipe through its 100% owned Botswana subsidiary, Bosoto, effective October 1, 2014.
+Tsodilo was granted PL369/2014 over the BK16 kimberlite pipe through its 100% owned Botswana subsidiary, Bosoto, effective October 1, 2014.
 The prospecting license was renewed for an additional two-year period commencing October 1, 2017 and a second two-year renewal application was granted effective October 1, 2019.
+On June 21, 2021, a two-year extension of the license was granted effective October 1, 2021.

 The diamondiferous BK16 kimberlite pipe is located within the Orapa Kimberlite Field in Botswana and covered by 25 meters of Kalahari Group sediments.
 BK16 is located 37 km east-southeast of the Orapa Diamond Mine AK01, 25 km southeast of the Damshtaa Diamond Mine, and 13 km north-northeast of the Letlhakane Diamond Mine, all operated by Debswana and 28 km east-northeast from Lucara Diamond Corporation's Karowe mine (F/K/A AK6).
 Tsodilo has a 100% interest in Bosoto.
-The Company's current prospecting license extends to September 30, 2021.

-The Company estimated that it would take approximately BWP 42,002,000 (\$3,647,250 USD as at March 31, 2021) in expenditures, goods and services over the two year renewal period to continue the evaluation of the BK16 kimberlite's economic potential and if warranted the preparation of a compliant NI 43-101 Feasibility Study (FS).
-This estimate is based on the agreed work plan with the MMEWR.
-At any point the work plan may be amended, and a new work plan agreed to with the MMEWR.
+The Company estimated that it would take approximately BWP 42,002,000 (\$3,374,969 USD as at December 31, 2021) in expenditures, goods and services over the two year renewal period to continue the evaluation of the BK16 kimberlite's economic potential and if warranted the preparation of a compliant NI 43-101 Feasibility Study (FS).
+This estimate is based on the agreed work plan with Ministry of Mineral Resources, Green Technology and Energy Security (MMGE).
+At any point the work plan may be amended, and a new work plan agreed to with the MMGE.